Similar to python. One files containing everything; function, vars, etc for one type of entity.

 <var> = <mod_name>.<whatever>

-related content of modules into current namespace; i.e no “.” required, just use that var or function natively. as if it were present in current file.
+Additionally: using includes export related content of modules into current namespace; i.e no “.” required, just use that var or function natively. as if it were present in current file.